microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 To drill in on a single example - the `commandHistory` source.
-In that particular case, the TerminalPage will query the active TermControl for a list of it's recent commands.
+In that particular case, the TerminalPage will query the active TermControl for a list of its recent commands.
 If it knows these (via shell integration), then the TerminalPage will use that list of commands to build a list of `sendInput` actions.
 Those will then get fed to the suggestions UI.

 Not listed above is [shell-driven autocompletion].
-These aren't something that the Terminal can invoke all on it's own - these are something the shell would need to invoke themselves.
+These aren't something that the Terminal can invoke all on its own - these are something the shell would need to invoke themselves.

 #### Pre-populate the current commandline context